 Year Ended December 31,

-2022 2021
+2023 2022

 (in thousands)

-Pulp segment \$ 146,635 (1) \$ 139,312 (2)
+Pulp segment (1) \$ 90,126 \$ 146,635

-Solid wood segment 31,190 (3) 19,379
+Solid wood segment 45,707 31,190 (2)

-Total \$ 177,825 \$ 158,691
+Total \$ 135,833 \$ 177,825

-- (1) Includes initial expenditures to rebuild the wood chip conveying systems at the Stendal mill which were damaged by a fire in 2022.
-The rebuild will be primarily financed with insurance proceeds, of which \$2.2 million was received in 2022. - (2) Includes expenditures for the recovery boiler rebuild at the Peace River mill which was financed with insurance proceeds, of which \$21.5 million was received in 2021 and \$6.4 million was received in 2022. - (3) Includes results of the Torgau facility since September 30, 2022.
+(1) Includes expenditures to rebuild the wood chip conveying systems at the Stendal mill which were damaged by a fire in 2022.
+The rebuild was financed with insurance proceeds, of which \$12.2 million was received in 2023 and \$2.2 million was received in 2022.

-In our pulp segment, capital investments at the Stendal mill in 2022 primarily related to capacity expansion projects, initial costs to rebuild the wood chip conveying systems that were damaged by fire and maintenance projects.
-In 2021, they primarily related to capacity expansion projects.
+In our pulp segment, capital investments at the Stendal mill in 2023 primarily related to completing the rebuild of the wood chip conveying systems that were damaged by fire in 2022 and maintenance projects.
+In 2022, they primarily related to capacity expansion projects, initial costs to rebuild the wood chip conveying systems and maintenance projects.

-Capital investments at our Rosenthal mill in 2022 primarily related to the construction of a lignin production and research and development plant and maintenance projects.
-In 2021, they primarily related to wastewater improvement and maintenance projects.
+Capital investments at our Rosenthal mill in 2023 primarily related to the completion of the lignin plant and maintenance projects.
+In 2022, they primarily related to the initial construction of the lignin plant and maintenance projects.

-Capital investments at the Celgar mill in 2022 and 2021 primarily related to woodroom upgrades and maintenance projects.
+Capital investments at the Celgar and Peace River mills in 2023 and 2022 primarily related to wood room upgrades and maintenance projects.